Love Come Down: The Best of Evelyn "Champagne" King

-Love Come Down: The Best of Evelyn "Champagne" King is a greatest hits album by Evelyn "Champagne" King.
+Love Come Down: The Best of Evelyn "Champagne" King is a greatest hits album by American singer Evelyn "Champagne" King.
 It includes the songs "Shame", "I Don't Know If It's Right", "Love Come Down" and "I'm in Love."

 AllMusic noted about the album, "Those who remember King's hits will savor this collection, while others who missed her prime period will hear why she was so dominant."